 The game remained goalless at half-time, with the home side carrying more attacking threat heading into the second-half.

-Brighton were showing signs of danger on the counter attack and almost gone ahead form a set piece through Kayleigh Green’s fine from the left, but the West Ham backline raced back into their penalty area and skipper Gilly Flaherty scrambled the ball clear of danger.
+Brighton were showing signs of danger on the counter attack and almost gone ahead form a set piece through Kayleigh Green’s fine cross from the left, but the West Ham backline raced back into their penalty area and skipper Gilly Flaherty scrambled the ball clear of danger.
 The visitors continued to appeal for a penalty.

 Albion came close again from a set piece when Dani-Bowman’s swinging corner sailed through Arnold and tip the ball over the crossbar.

 West Ham’s Alisha Lehmann produced some fine work to retain possession from deep.
 The No.7 slipped the ball to Thomas before finding some space in the penalty but, she had to spin to find some room to strike, her clipped effort flew past the wide post.